 Did you know you can save money on your energy bills by monitoring and setting your thermostat?
 Simply reset your thermostat at night and when you are away from home.
 According to the U.S. Department of Energy, “You can save as much as 10 percent per year on heating and cooling by simply turning your thermostat back seven to 10 degrees for eight hours a day from its normal setting.”

 Thermostat still not working?
 Here’s how to adjust it.

 Make sure the power is on!
 The power switch for your furnace looks like a regular light switch and can get bumped and turned off accidentally.
 If the switch is off, just flip it back on.
 See more simple furnace fixes you can DIY.

 You may love the look of high-gloss paint, but if you apply a glossy paint to surfaces that aren’t perfect, the paint will accentuate the problems.
 Light reflecting off the shiny paint will highlight every defect.
 So if you want to paint with a semigloss or gloss sheen, make sure the surface you’re painting is carefully prepared and perfectly smooth.
-Here’s how to fix the eight most common interior wall flaws.
-And here’s how to prepare wood trim for painting.
+Here’s how to prepare wood trim for painting.

 When you roll paint on a ceiling, little splatters of paint go everywhere and many will land on your head.
+It may not be the biggest deal but it is a pain to clean up.
 Wear an old hat and expect it to be covered with paint specks when the job is done.
 Take it from a pro, here’s how to successfully paint a ceiling.